drnickallgood/phdwork/notes.md

 * Research Notes *

+** 1/19/2023 **

+*** We actually don't need to worry about the TABU graphs, these are because we tried different timeout values.

+*** We could merge 30 minute TABU timeout, simulated annealing, and hybrid bQM graphs though...

+** Fixed graphs

 ** 1/18/2023 **

 *** Section 4.1 need to fix TABU graphs, doesn't have samples but time and x-axis is wrong